 An animal rights activist is someone who believes in justice for all animals.
 They don’t condone animal testing, factory farming, and other systemic mistreatment of animals, nor do they believe in using harsh animal training methods or other pursuits that cause animals pain or discomfort.
 A key concept is in the name – rights.
 Animal rights activists recognize much higher rights for animals to exists and live than the current society in general does, and they work to change this.

 Most animal rights activists are either vegetarian or vegan, and many consider themselves environmental activists, as well.
-Their primary goal is to create a world in which humans and other animals can live with one another in peace and without one species dominating another.
+Their primary goal is to end speciesism and create a world in which humans and other animals can live with one another in peace and without one species dominating another.

 There are lots of folks making major waves in the animal rights fight.
 Here are some high-profile names.